 Perhaps, though, Thuan Kieu Plaza’s problems stem less from magical causes and, have more to do with bad economic foresight.
 Speaking with Tuoi Tre News, architect Luu Trong Hai, one of the original consultants for the project, said the building was built and designed to capture investment by immigrants from Hong Kong who were then expected to flee HK in droves, as a result of the British handover of Hong Kong to China in 1997.
 But the immigrants never came over.

-The building was designed smaller than average, at 2.7 meters high, a compact size Hong Kongers are accustomed to.
+The building, now ghost towers, was designed smaller than average, at 2.7 meters high, a compact size Hong Kongers are accustomed to.
 That, and its location in the Chinese hub of Cholon, was the strategy investors hoped would pay off big, but they miss-calculated.
 To make matters worst, the apartments were overpriced for their target market.
 Thuan Kieu Plaza was a bust every way you looked at it.

 Arriving at Thuan Kieu Plaza, I was expecting an abandoned burnt out cinder block but what I encountered was something totally different.
 The complex today is a thriving, active oasis – most of the shops in the three story mall were open, people were everywhere, and many of the apartments have been renovated and resold to new occupants.
 And, there were no ghosts to be found anywhere.